Parthyapps/OOPS_Concepts_Kotlin/README.md

 # Inheritance allows one class to acquire properties and behavior from another class.
 Eg: Instead of writing common logic in multiple ViewModels, we create a BaseViewModel.
  - NewViewModel inherits BaseViewModel, so it doesn’t need to redefine errorMessage.
+ - Single inheritance -  A child class inherits from a single parent class.
+BaseActivity → MainActivity
+ - Multiple inheritance - Not directly supported in Kotlin (avoided using interfaces).
+ClickListener + Logger in ButtonHandler
+ - Multilevel inheritance -  A class inherits from another class, which itself is a subclass.
+CoreApplication → MyApplication → NewsApplication
+ - Hierarchical inheritance -  Multiple classes inherit from a single parent class.
+BaseViewModel → HomeViewModel & ProfileViewModel
+ - Hybrid inheritance - Not supported directly (achieved using interfaces).
+NewsApplication (extends MyApplication + implements Logger)
+ -
   ```kotlin

 open class BaseViewModel : ViewModel() {